knudeallab-papers/benchgad/README.md

-# [VLDB2022] Towards Better Understanding of the Performance ofGPU-Accelerated DBMSes: A Comprehensive Empirical Study
+# [SIGMETRICS2022] A Comprehensive Study of the Performance Across GPU-Accelerated DBMSes